CuriousGeekyDude/VKModernRenderer/README.md

 - Run build.py found in root directory.

-- Run the already present visual studio .sln and compile.
+- Run the already present visual studio Renderer.sln and compile.
 Thats it.
 You can run the renderer now.

 # Features
 - Indirect rendering